LVTINO: LAtent Video consisTency INverse sOlver for High Definition Video Restoration: for High Definition video posterior sampling

 where we recall that $(\mathcal{E}^I,\mathcal{D}^I,f^I)$ act frame-wise and that $f^V_\vartheta$ and $f^I_\theta$ have model-specific schedules.

 The implicit Euler steps in \eqref{eq:split-Langevin-video-4} can be reformulated as an explicit proximal point steps as follows

 where $g_\vy : \vx \mapsto -\log p(\vy|\vx)$ and where we have simplified the computation of $\tilde{\vx}_{k+\sfrac{1}{2}}$ by assuming that $\gamma \ll \delta\eta$ \citep{pereyra2016proximal}.
 The optimization problems described above are strongly convex and can be efficiently approximated by using a small number of iterations of a specialized solver.
 In particular, to compute $\tilde{\vx}_{k+1}$, we employ a few iterations of the conjugate gradient algorithm with warm-starting \citep{Hestenes1952MethodsOC}.
 For the computation of $\tilde{\vx}_{k+\sfrac{1}{2}}$, we recommend using a proximal splitting optimizer \citep{Chambolle2011AFP}, or a warm-started Adam optimizer \citep{Kingma2014AdamAM}, both of which are effective in practice.
 Please see Appendix~\ref{sec:app_choice_prox} for more details.
+Refer to Algorithm~\ref{alg:latino-v2} for more details about L\AV TINO, and to Figure~\ref{fig:model} for its schematic representation.